 How to Start a Blog FAQ

-In this section, we’ll answer some of the most common questions people interested in starting a blog have.
+In this section, we’ll answer some of the most common questions about how to start a blog.

 Is Blogging Still Profitable?

 Yes.
 As long as people still look up information on the internet, it will remain possible to run a profitable blog.
-If you work strategically within your chosen niche, you will be able to make a lot of money blogging.
+If you work strategically within your chosen niche, you can make a lot of money blogging.